Diya Abdo, Ph.D.

 Peer-Reviewed Scholarly Articles and Book Chapters:

 Abdo, Diya.
 “Textual Migration: Self-Translation and Translation of the Self in Leila Abouzeid’s Return to Childhood: The Memoir of a Modern Moroccan Woman and Ruju ‘Ila Tufula.”
 Frontiers: A Journal of Women Studies.
 Volume 30.
 Issue 2.
-University of Nebraska Press.
-September 2009.
+September, 2009.
 1-42.

 Abdo, Diya.
-“How to be a Successful Double Agent: Displacement as Strategy in Fadia Faqir’s Pillars of Salt” in Arab Voices in Diaspora: Critical Perspectives on Anglophone Arab Literature ed.
-Layla Almaleh, part of Rodopi Press's Cross/Cultures: Readings in the Post/Colonial Literatures in English series.
-November, 2009.
+“How to be a Successful Double Agent: Displacement as Strategy in Fadia Faqir’s Pillars of Salt” in Arab Voices in Diaspora: Critical Perspectives on Anglophone Arab Literature.
+Ed.
+Layla Almaleh.
+2009.
 237-270.

 Abdo, Diya.
 “Redefining the Warring Self in Hanan Al-Shaykh’s The Story of Zahra and Frank McGuinness Carthaginians.”
-In Pacific Coast Philology, Journal of the PAMLA (Pacific Ancient and Modern Language Association, the Western Regional Division of the MLA), Special Issue: Transoceanic Dialogues.
+In Pacific Coast Philology, Journal of the PAMLA, Special Issue: Transoceanic Dialogues.
 Volume 42.
 Number 2.
 2007.
 217-237.

 Abdo, Diya.
-“Sacred Frontiers: Looking for Fissures to Construct an Alternate Feminist Subjectivity” in Womanhood in Anglophone Literary Culture: Nineteenth and Twentieth Century Perspectives edited by Robin Hammerman, Cambridge Scholars Publishing.
+“Sacred Frontiers: Looking for Fissures to Construct an Alternate Feminist Subjectivity” in Womanhood in Anglophone Literary Culture: Nineteenth and Twentieth Century Perspectives.
+Ed.
+Robin Hammerman, Cambridge Scholars Publishing.
 2007.
 269-308.

 Abdo, Diya.
-“Narrating Little Fatima: A Picture is Worth 1001 Tales: ‘Multiple Critique’ in Fatima Mernissi’s Dreams of Trespass: Tales of a Harem Girlhood” in Image and Narrative, Issue 19: Autofiction and/in Image, November 2007.
+“Narrating Little Fatima: A Picture is Worth 1001 Tales: ‘Multiple Critique’ in Fatima Mernissi’s Dreams of Trespass: Tales of a Harem Girlhood.”
+Image and Narrative.
+Issue 19: Autofiction and/in Image.
+November, 2007.